Bionif92/Cursos-de-Programacion/Javascript.md

 let sum = 1 + someInput.value;
 ```
 Will returno a string
-To change it to a number use
+To change it to a number use `parseInt`(without float number) or `parseFloat`(with float)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzgxMTQyMjMyLDIwNDYzOTM2MzgsNDQwMz
+eyJoaXN0b3J5IjpbNDUwMzI5Mzk1LDIwNDYzOTM2MzgsNDQwMz
 AzOTQ2LDkwMjE5MDczNSwtMTc4NjI3NjY3OSwxOTM5MjAyNzUs
 LTY0NDQyNTcwNSwtNjAwNDUyODA0LDg4Njg0NTQwOV19
 -->